Ashiqur1819/Ashiqur1819/README.md

 ###

-<p align="left">📚 I'm currently learning Redux and TypeScript<br>🎯 Goals: To contribute to impactful open-source projects and build scalable applications.<br>🚀 Successfully deployed multiple projects using Vercel and Netlify.<br>👨‍💻 Most of my projects are available on GitHub.<br>🧐 Exploring advanced React patterns, authentication with JWT, and deployment strategies on Vercel.<br>🎲 Fun fact: When not coding, I’m diving into books or exploring new tech trends!</p>
+<p align="left">📚 I'm currently learning Redux and TypeScript<br>🎯 Goals: To contribute to impactful open-source projects and build scalable applications.<br>🚀 Successfully deployed multiple projects using Vercel and Netlify.<br>👨‍💻 Most of my projects are available on GitHub.<br>🧐 Exploring advanced React patterns, authentication with JWT, and deployment strategies on Vercel.<br>🎲 Fun fact: When not coding, I’m diving into books or exploring new tech trends!<br>📱 Phone: +8801931536316</p>

 ###